 When I first realized that I might have mental health issues, I vowed to never tell another soul.

 The last thing I wanted was people feeling sorry for me.
 Or even worse, people thinking that I’m making it all up, like the way my family did.
-I struggled with painful, excruciating migraines and fatigue for around 6-7 years, which started when I began gaining a ton of weight after a sports injury.
+I struggled with painful, excruciating migraines and fatigue for around six-seven years, which started when I began gaining a ton of weight after a sports injury.

 There was a point in time where I would get these migraines and nausea on a daily basis and they would leave me completely debilitated.